developerekene/React-Native-Componets/README.md

 Navigation Bar Component: An elegant and customizable navigation bar.
 How to Use:

-Clone the Repository:
+# Clone the Repository:

-bash
-Copy code
 git clone https://github.com/yourusername/react-native-components.git
 Install Dependencies:

-bash
-Copy code
 cd react-native-components
 npm install
 Integrate Components:

-Import the desired component into your React Native project.
+# Import the desired component into your React Native project.
 Customize the component based on your app's requirements.
 Explore Documentation: